mozilla/policy-templates/README.md

   }
 }
 ```
-### RememberPasswords
+### OfferToSaveLogins
 This policy sets the signon.rememberSignons preference.
+It determines whether or not Firefox offers to save passwords.
 It can either be enabled or disabled.
 ```
 {
   "policies": {
-    "RememberPasswords": true
+    "OfferToSaveLogins": true
   }
 }
 ```